- Tour Plan

 - Tips to the Staff

-Each species expertly identified by one specialized guide that also allows for safe comfortable travel deep into the Manu National Park which is one of the 3 major Rainforest destinations next to Tambopata and Iquitos in Peru.
+Travel with knowledge.
+As each species is expertly identified by one of our specialized guides.
+Allowing a safe, comfortable and informative trip deep into the Manu National Park.
+This is one of the 3 major Rainforest destinations, next to Tambopata and Iquitos in Peru.
+This is a week you will never forget !!

 The first night along the Manu Park you spend in the base of the cloud forest, at 600 m.
 Guadalupe Lodge where temperatures are about 18 degrees Celsius (64 F).
 In Manu’s lowland rainforest the temperature at night is normally around 24 degrees Celsius (75F) and during the day about 30 degrees Celsius (86F).